Court revives House's challenge of Trump wall funding

 Building a border wall was one of Trump's signature campaign pledges four years ago, though he promised then that Mexico would pay for the wall.

+In a statement Friday, House Speaker Nancy Pelosi said Democrats would keep fighting to "ensure the President cannot negate the separation of powers and the will of the American people in order to fulfil an outrageous campaign promise.”

-The U.S. Border Patrol says it has completed 321 miles (517 kilometers) of wall during the Trump administration, though almost all of that is replacing existing barriers.
+The U.S. Border Patrol says it has completed 321 miles (517 kilometres) of wall during the Trump administration, though almost all of that is replacing existing barriers.